JamesSkemp/words/content/post/specialists-guidelisting-for-disgaea-hour-of-darkness-playstation-2-greatest-hits.md

 +++
-title = "Specialists guide/listing for Disgaea: Hour of Darkness (Playstation 2 Greatest Hits)" summary = "A listing of specialists for Disgaea: Hour of Darkness (Playstation 2 Greatest Hits) is now available." draft = false comments = true date = "2008-10-12T17:50:00-05:00"
+title = "Specialists guide/listing for Disgaea: Hour of Darkness (Playstation 2 Greatest Hits)" description = "A listing of specialists for Disgaea: Hour of Darkness (Playstation 2 Greatest Hits) is now available." draft = false comments = true date = "2008-10-12T17:50:00-05:00"